Cost Of Owning A Timeshare | Full Fees & Costs

-Or perhaps you are looking for something with a little less commitment… a right-to-use ownership might work better for you because instead of owning it outright you can choose to just lease it for a predetermined set number of years.
+Or perhaps you are looking for something with a little less commitment than dealing with the cost of owning a timeshare outright… a right-to-use ownership might work better for you because instead of owning it, you can choose to just lease it for a predetermined set number of years which can cost much less than owning a timeshare.

-This is because certain times of the year can be in higher demand than others.
-These seasons are often identified as high/peak season, average/mid season, and low/slow season.
+This is because certain times of the year can be in higher demand than others making the cost of owning that type of timeshare higher.
+These seasons are often identified as high/peak season with a higher timeshare cost, average/mid season with a balanced timeshare cost, and low/slow season timeshare with the lowest cost.

 For example, a beach front condo in the northeast definitely isn’t going to be as in demand in the cold and gloomy winter when the pool is closed (low season) as it is in the summer when you can go down and swim and play in the ocean or soak up some sun by the pool (high season).

-So it only makes sense for the beach front condo to charge more for a week in the summer than for a week in the winter.
+So it only makes sense for the beach front condo to cost more for a week in the summer than it would cost for a week in the winter when there is less demand.

 The cost of purchasing a timeshare goes down by about 50% if you decide to purchase on the resale market.